TrevorSlobodnickSCC/TrevorsBookStore/TrevorsBookStore/README.md

 - Added Product Controller/Index View, can now see the product list page but I received an exception (which was noted in the slides)
 - Created the Create/View/Update Product page
 - Section 3 is done but I am still getting an exception when clicking products in the nav

+_ _ _

+***[Thursday, Dec 2, 2021]***

+Start Time: 1:00pm

+End Time: 2:00pm

+Time spent today: 1 hour 30 minutes

+Summary:
+- Fixed the exception in the Product Upsert.
+The problem was that it was looking for a property named " CoverType", so I had to remove the space in ProductController
+- I also had to change the column names of the items that were not displaying in the product.js file
+- Also I did all of part 4 in part 3, so all of my commits are there
+- took time to edit previous task log entries so they are easier to read and take up less space